Hixie/isd/servers/src/systems-server/README.md

 The list of material line items is terminated by a zero.

+After the material line items, if the structure is actively being built, then the asset ID of the builder doing the building will be specified as `<builder>`.
+Otherwise, this will be a zero.

-After the material line items, the following values describing the asset's structural integrity are given:
+Following this, values describing the asset's structural integrity are
+given:

  * a number indicating how much material is in the asset.
 This is between zero and the sum of the `<max>` values, and fills components in the order given.
  * the rate at which that number is increasing.
  * a number indicating the structural integrity of the asset.
- * the rate at which that number is increasing.
+ * the rate at which _that_ number is increasing.
  * the minimum required structural integrity for the object to function (0 if the asset class is not known).